jpbourgeon/pouchdb-nextjs-router/docs/04_performance.md

 1. Check out the router commit selected at dispatch and the pinned PouchDB test commit.
 2. Install and build both dependency trees with Node.js 24.19.0.
-3. Run the complete functional PouchDB suite with the selected `SEED`.
-This validation is outside all timings and must finish with zero failures.
+3. Run the functional PouchDB suite with the selected `SEED`.
+This validation is outside all timings and must finish with zero failures after the single upstream quarantine documented below is applied.
 4. Prepare the common harness.
-The router-specific `tests/integration/test.pouchdb-nextjs-router.js` file is excluded from both measured sides; no other workload exclusion differs.
+The router-specific `tests/integration/test.pouchdb-nextjs-router.js` file is excluded from both measured sides.
+The exact upstream test quarantined below is excluded from both the preliminary validation and the two measured sides; no workload exclusion differs between Express and Next.js.
    The existing capability-gated `filter=_design` exception is evaluated under the same harness profile for both targets; each real server type is still detected from its HTTP response.